-Upon completion of this rotation, the resident will:
+Upon completion of this rotation, the resident will gain:

-Be familiar with the management of common medical emergencies, including the selection and administration, of medications used for emergency medical treatment, especially pain and infection.
+- Experience in selection and administration of medications used for emergency medical treatment, especially pain and infection

-Be exposed to the medical care of an economically underserved urban and rural population of patients.
+Exposure to the medical care of an economically underserved urban and rural population of patients

-During this one week Emergency Medicine rotation, general dental residents will actively participate in the care of patients presenting to the University Hospital Walk In Clinic (WIC) and Emergency Room (ER).
-The University Hospital WIC serves as a primary care provider for an indigent and medically underserved population of patients.
-The “state of art” ER serves as a major urban Level I trauma center, thus residents are exposed to a wide variety of urgent and emergent medical situations.
+During this one week Emergency Medicine rotation, general dental residents will actively participate in the care of patients presenting to the University of Colorado Hospital Emergency Department (ED).
+The University Hospital serves as a primary care provider for an indigent and medically underserved population of patients.
+The “state of art” ED serves as a major urban Level I trauma center, thus residents are exposed to a wide variety of urgent and emergent medical situations.

-Both during their WIC and ER time, the residents will be assigned to different shifts to maximize their time in both locations.
+During their ED time, the residents will be assigned to different shifts to maximize their time.
 In addition, they are encouraged to attend all seminars and lectures sponsored by the Department of Emergency Medicine while they are on rotation.

 It is required that two full H&P’s be completed in EPIC under H&P dentistry.
 These are to be